-Aboard the festive American Queen riverboat.
+Aboard the festive American Duchess riverboat.
 On this elegant river cruise, you’ll discover the traditions of the Cajun and Creole cultures and experience what remains of the grand Antebellum South.

 - Rail transportation on Amtrak's City of New Orleans

 - Chicago hop-on/hop-off pass

 Day 1 - Arrive in ChicagoWelcome to The City of the Big Shoulders!
 Visit one of the cities many breweries, or spend the day surrounded by masterpieces in The Art Institute of Chicago.
 Overnight Chicago.

 Day 2 - Depart Chicago for New OrleansToday's hop-on/hop-off tour will bring you to the doorstep of Chicago's most popular landmarks.
 This evening, make your way to Union Station for your 8:05 pm departure aboard Amtrak's City of New Orleans.
 Settle into your comfortable onboard accommodations and look forward to warmer temperatures.
 Overnight train.

 Day 3 - Arrive New OrleansTake in all the sights and sounds of New Orleans today as you explore the city at leisure.
 Nosh on beignets at the famous Café du Monde, explore the French Quarter or admire the lights decorating City Park.
 Overnight New Orleans.

 Day 4 - Board the American DuchessMake the most of your morning in New Orleans walking along the riverfront or riding the streetcar to some of the city's distinctive neighborhoods.
 In the afternoon, you'll board the American Duchess to begin your voyage.
 Kick off with a welcome dinner.
 Overnight vessel.
 (D)